dilllxd/dynamicserverapi/README.md

 - **Admin-Added Servers:** Servers that were added to the proxy before the plugin initializes are marked as admin-added.
 These servers cannot be removed using the REST API to ensure they remain in the proxy unless explicitly managed by the admin.
 - **Authorization Token:** Ensure you keep your `auth_token` secure and update the `servers.json` file if you need to change it.
 - **Server Persistence:** When a server is added through the REST API, it is saved to the `servers.json` file.
 Upon each server restart, the plugin reads the `servers.json` file and registers all non-admin servers listed.
 Admin-added servers (those present before the plugin initializes) are preserved but not modified by the plugin.
+- **REST API:** For now the REST API currently binds to all available network interfaces and the port 8080.
+This will be configurable soon.
 ---

 Feel free to reach out if you have any questions or need further assistance with setting up the DynamicServerAPI plugin for Gate.